A Guide to Launching Your New Brand Identity

 Put yourself in your audience’s mind for a minute.
-You’re researching a brand, and on their website you see one logo, but that mark doesn’t match the sign on the physical building, and the brand’s Facebook page has another look entirely.
-This is an inherently confusing brand experience, and one that you can avoid by flipping the switch all at once, rather than piecemeal.
+You’re researching a brand, and on the website, you see one logo, but that mark doesn’t match the sign on the physical building.
+The brand’s Facebook page has another look entirely.
+This is an inherently confusing brand experience and one that you can avoid by flipping the switch all at once, rather than piecemeal.
 Make a comprehensive list of all of the places your logo exists.
 The examples below can get you started, but you’ll want your team’s input to ensure that all the bases are covered.

 - Social media platforms

 - Business papers

 For every enthusiastic fan that appreciates your witty, long-form storytelling, there are dozens who would never in a million years, consider reading that 2,500-word brand transition essay.
 Prepare for these media preferences by taking a diversified approach to your brand launch.
 So while you may be set on writing that clever story of brand rebirth, you should also include a more visual approach, and even consider an animated video that illustrates the before and after of your new look.
 Airbnb launched its new symbol with a mixed bag of media: lengthy text-based descriptions, social media-friendly visuals, an infographic, brief animated explanations, and founder interviews.

 Create a hub for your brand launch story.

 You’ll probably end up pushing this story out via a variety of platforms: social media, snail mail, press releases, and email newsletters.
 But will the details and visual assets live anywhere permanently?
 Consider dedicating a page — or even a full-blown microsite — to the story behind your new identity.
 This will give you a place to send customers, press, and investors.

 Southwest Airlines launched a microsite that explains the ins-and-outs of its new brand, including everything from employee portraits to a narrated video and FAQ section.